For several decades until recently, since a study in the late 1920s, many believed coffee to cause dehydration even when consumed in small amounts.

 Normal coffee doesn’t dehydrate you in average (or even large) amounts.
 It just isn’t enough to tip the balance of fluids in your system.

-Now if your diet already doesn’t contain enough liquids or nutrients, and you consume a very large amount of caffeinated, very high-in-sugar coffee, then yes, you might experience some mild dehydration.
+If your diet already doesn’t contain enough liquids or nutrients and you consume a very large amount of caffeinated, very high-sugar coffee, then yes, you might experience some mild dehydration.

-But decaf completely devoid of that problem because it has no diuretic effect whatsoever.
+But decaf is completely devoid of that problem because it has no diuretic effect whatsoever.